-- Avalon Advanced Materials is a Canadian-based mineral exploration and development company with assets targeting multiple critical minerals, including lithium and tin.
+- Avalon Advanced Materials Inc. (“Avalon” or the “Company”) is a Canadian-based mineral exploration and development company with assets targeting multiple critical minerals, including lithium, cesium, tantalum, rare earth elements and tin.

-- The company’s flagship project, Separation Rapids, is poised to supply Ontario’s first lithium refinery and create a domestic supply chain for the critical mineral.
-It strategically aligns with the Ontario Critical Minerals strategy, leading sustainability solutions with its unique lithium petalite deposit in Northwestern Ontario.
+- It strategically aligns with the Ontario Critical Minerals strategy, leading sustainability solutions with its unique lithium petalite deposit in Northwestern Ontario.

 Commodities markets are radically transforming as the world embraces electric vehicles (EVs) and other clean energy technologies.
 The surge in demand for green tech makes critical mineral commodity markets an attractive option for many investors.
-Moreover, most critical minerals necessary for future technologies have a steadily increasing demand while supply struggles to keep up, such as the tightening lithium supply in China.
-As a result, some analysts expect battery metals markets to remain elevated for decades.
-For example, the first quarter of 2022 saw lithium prices steadily increase as demand rose.
+Moreover, most critical minerals necessary for future technologies have a steadily increasing demand while supply struggles to keep up, evidenced by the tightening lithium supply in China.
+As a result, some analysts expect battery metals markets to remain elevated for many years to come.

-Lithium is undoubtedly a frontrunner in the critical battery materials market, but it’s not the only element necessary for the clean technology of the future.
-Research organization, International Energy Association (IEA) conducted a study highlighting other metals the world needs, including copper, platinum group metals, zinc, and aluminum.
-Another study by IEA indicates that total mineral demand for clean technology related to EVs and battery storage will go from 0.4 million tonnes in 2020 to 21.5 million tonnes in 2040, based on the ‘net-zero by 2050’ scenario.
-So how will the mining industry supply this massive increase in demand?
+Lithium is the most discussed critical mineral impacting the battery materials market, but it’s not the only element enabling clean technologies.
+Last year, the International Energy Association (IEA) published a study highlighting other metals need to support the global transition to clean energy, including copper, platinum group metals, zinc and aluminum.
+Another study by IEA indicates that total mineral demand derived from clean technology related to EVs and battery storage will go from 0.4 million tonnes in 2020 to 21.5 million tonnes in 2040, based on the ‘net-zero by 2050’ scenario.
+So how will the mining industry satisfy this massive increase in demand?

-Avalon Advanced Materials (TSX:AVL) is a Canadian mineral exploration and development company targeting multiple critical minerals necessary for manufacturing clean technology.
-With over 25 years of experience working in the critical minerals sector, the company has first-to-market advantage, in addition to the years of expertise in the field.
-This is highlighted by the company’s project portfolio, containing assets known for lithium, tin, indium, rare earths, cesium, tantalum and other rare elements.
-The company has two key projects and three additional projects in their pipeline.
-Every asset is located in stable and mining-friendly jurisdictions throughout Canada.
+Avalon (TSX:AVL, OTCQB:AVLNF) is a Canadian mineral exploration and development company targeting multiple critical minerals necessary for developing and manufacturing clean technologies.
+This is highlighted by the Company’s project portfolio, containing assets known for lithium, rare earth elements, cesium, tantalum, rubidium, tin, indium, and other rare elements.
+The Company has two key projects and three additional projects in its pipeline.